inet-framework/inet/doc/src/developers-guide/ch-sockets.rst

 ~~~~~~~~~~~~~~~~~~~

 For receiving :protocol:`UDP` datagrams on a socket, it must be bound to
 an address and a port.
-Both the address and port is optional.
+Both the address and port are optional.
 If the
-address is unspecified, than all :protocol:`UDP` datagrams with any
+address is unspecified, then all :protocol:`UDP` datagrams with any
 destination address are received.
 If the port is -1, then an unused port
 is selected automatically by the :ned:`Udp` module.
 The address and port
 pair must be unique within the same network node.